UAB-Hartman-Lab/server/README.md

 ## Backing up your data

-`/mnt/data` is snapshotted daily to `/mnt/backup/data-backup`.
-In case of inadvertent data loss, users can recover lost files from a previous snapshot, organized by date.
+`/mnt/data` is snapshotted daily to `/mnt/backup/data-backup` and rolling backups are kept for six months.

 [`rsync`](https://linux.die.net/man/1/rsync) is also recommended for periodically backing up user files to a local client.

 * Copy a user's `$HOME` directory locally to `/home-backup` from a client: `rsync -azH --delete username@hartmanlab.genetics.uab.edu:/home/username/ home-backup/`
 * Copy a shared directory locally to the current directory from a client: `rsync -azh username@hartmanlab.genetics.uab.edu:/mnt/data/scans/20250723_roessler_project .`

-Backups can be initiated *from* the server using other pre-installed backup tools (`rsnapshot`, `borgbackup`, ...).
+Backups can also be initiated *from* the server using a variety of pre-installed backup tools (`rsnapshot`, `borgbackup`, ...).

 ## Troubleshooting

-Read the `motd` at `ssh` login for server status and updates: `cat /etc/motd`.
+Read the `ssh` login message for server status and updates: `cat /etc/motd`.
 Notify an admin of any issues.

 * Can't login via `ssh`
   * Make sure that you are using the correct username and caps lock is off.